Canon 60D vs Fujifilm X-E1

 |Nikon D7000« »||Y||mono||mono||Y||-||mini||2.0||-||-||-||Nikon D7000|

 Both the 60D and the X-E1 have been discontinued, but can regularly be found used on eBay.
 The 60D was replaced by the Canon 70D, while the X-E1 was followed by the Fujifilm X-E2.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Fujifilm websites.

 Review summary: Canon 60D vs Fujifilm X-E1